Sustainability Risks & Opportunities

 A product has a whole life – both before it hits our stores and after it leaves our hands and is worn by our customers.
 Each stage, from the first sketches to where it ends up after our customers clean their closets, offers opportunities and risks for our business and all those who are touched by our business.

-A designer’s creative vision for your next pair of jeans can ultimately end up affecting people and the environment.
-And as they bring this vision to life by placing orders with independent suppliers, our production and sourcing teams have significant influence over who makes your clothes – which affects our ability to improve working conditions inside factories as well as our environmental footprint.
+Because 80 percent of a product’s environmental impacts are determined at the concept phase, our approach begins with the choices we make in design and sourcing.
+Our designers’ creative vision can ultimately affect people and the environment.
+And as they bring this vision to life by placing orders with independent suppliers, our production and sourcing teams have significant influence over who makes our clothes – which affects our ability to improve working conditions inside factories as well as our environmental footprint.

-Fabric Mills & Denim Laundries
+Fabric Mills and Denim Laundries

-We have programs in place both to improve water practices at fabric mills and ensure that washing your denim does not contaminate local waterways or harm local communities.
-In addition, we are working to eliminate the use of hazardous chemicals.
-And through our Women + Water strategy, we are working to improve women’s access to safe, clean water sources.
+We have programs in place both to improve water practices at fabric mills and ensure that washing denim does not contaminate local waterways or harm local communities.
+Through our Women + Water strategy, we are working to improve women’s access to safe, clean water sources.

 Logistics & Distribution

 Our stores express who we are—from our style to our commitment to operating in a way that cares for both people and the environment.
-We have raised the minimum wage for over 60,000 hourly employees and are improving scheduling practices to help attract and retain top talent and enable people to work at their best.
-We are also looking for new ways to mitigate our stores’ environmental footprint.
-Through energy-saving LED lighting and other measures, we have improved our energy efficiency, and we are working toward an ambitious goal to divert waste.
+We have raised the minimum wage for our U.S. hourly employees and are improving scheduling practices to help attract and retain top talent and enable people to work at their best.
+We also run our This Way Ahead program at our retail stores to help youth and young adults gain important job skills.